 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
-On March 7, 2020 the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools and directing nonessential work personnel to work from home.
-In response, the Department adopted emergency regulations at the April, May, June, July, and September 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+On March 7, 2020, the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis, including orders directing the closure of schools and directing nonessential work personnel to work from home.
+In response, the Department adopted emergency regulations at the April, May, June, July, September, and October 2020 Board of Regents meetings to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
 The Department presented these proposed amendments to the Full Board for adoption as an emergency action at the May 2020 Regents meeting, effective May 5, 2020.
-At the June, July, and September 2020 Board of Regents meetings, the Department revised the proposed emergency regulation to provide clarification and additional regulatory flexibility.
-The Department is now proposing additional revisions to the proposed amendment to provide additional flexibility relating to the school building leader (SBL), school district building leader (SDBL), and Transitional D programs.
+At the June, July, September, and October 2020 Board of Regents meetings, the Department revised the proposed emergency regulation to provide clarification and additional regulatory flexibility.
+The Department is now proposing additional revisions to the proposed amendment to provide an exemption to the January 2021 Regents examination due the COVID-19 crisis.
 The proposed amendments provide flexibility related to the following: